Green Acres Mall: History

 Green Acres Mall was built in 1956 on the northern portion of Curtiss Airfield and was one of Long Island's first open air malls.
 It was partially built on the former site of the Columbia Aircraft Corporation.
 In 1968, the mall was enclosed "to create an even more appealing shopping environment."
 At the time, there were three anchor stores, Lane's, JCPenney, and Gimbels.
 There were more renovations and an expansion in 1983 including adding a second level, food court and a fourth anchor store, Sears.

-In the early days of the mall, WMCA 'Good Guys' would broadcast from the mall as would WABC.
+In the Green Acres' early days, WMCA 'Good Guys' would broadcast from the mall – as would WABC.

-The ceilings, floors, and food court have been going under multimillion-dollar renovations to better compare to Long Island's largest mall, Roosevelt Field.
-The food court's renovation was finished in early 2006.
-The mall's other renovations were finished in March, 2007.
-New to the area is a Best Buy, Petsmart and a BJ's Wholesale Club which opened in early 2007.
+To better compare to Long Island's largest mall, Roosevelt Field, multimillion-dollar renovations to the food court were completed in 2006, and the mall's ceilings and floors completed in March 2007.
+New to the area is a Best Buy, PetSmart and a BJ's Wholesale Club which opened in early 2007.

-Kohl's closed at the mall in 2019.